Mify: 1967-1974: Early years of Mify

 In early 1970, guitarist and singer Yuri Bushev joined the group.
-In the same year, Yuri Il'chenko was drafted into the army, and the group was left without a main vocalist.
+In the same year, Yuri Ilchenko was drafted into the army, and the group was left without a main vocalist.
 Mify dissolved and the former band members joined VIA acts.

-After serving the requisite two years in the army, Il'chenko returned and Mify reformed with new members in 1972.
+After serving the requisite two years in the army, Ilchenko returned and Mify reformed with new members in 1972.
 From this point on, the group performed original songs in Russian while remaining a non-professional act.
 In 1973, Danilov and Barikhnovsky attempted to write and stage their own rock opera, Vremya («Время»), about the generation gap.
 The opera remained unfinished, but some of the songs from it entered the group's repertoire.

 At the end of 1973, Sergey Petrov left for the army and Viktor Gukov replaced him as drummer.
 The group's first success came in January 1974, when Mify shared first place with Evgeny Myasnikov's group Zemlyane — Atlas («Земляне — Атлас») in a contest of amateur bands in Leningrad, and Sergey Danilov was named the best guitarist.
 At a contest for amateur bands in Moscow in the same year, Mify performed on equal terms with such groups as Mashina Vremeni and Tsvety, which were already popular at that time.
-In this competition, Barikhnovskiy was recognized as the best bass player and Il'chenko was recognized as the best vocalist.
+In this competition, Barikhnovskiy was recognized as the best bass player and Ilchenko was recognized as the best vocalist.

 1974-1975: Lyudi Levenshteina

 During 1974 the group went through several drummers: Victor Gukov, Andrey “Kuznechik” Alekseev, and Victor Dombrovsky.
-In the summer of that year, Mify fell apart again as Il'chenko left the group.
-The members began to perform separately again: Il'chenko worked at the Philharmonic, and Danilov and Barikhnovsky played at dances at the White Hall in Pushkin, in a group led by Vsevolod Levenshtein.
+In the summer of that year, Mify fell apart again as Ilchenko left the group.
+The members began to perform separately again: Ilchenko worked at the Philharmonic, and Danilov and Barikhnovsky played at dances at the White Hall in Pushkin, in a group led by Vsevolod Levenshtein.